Touch Analysis

 This example is a standard 120 of Plain Bob Minor, Wrong and Home repeated, from the tenor.

-The stars indicate that the roll-up might be found across hand-back strokes.
+The stars indicate that the roll-up might be found in distinct rows or across hand-back strokes.

 All working bells are shown to do all the work, as they each start at least one lead in each place.